Predicting fixed-sample test decisions enables anytime-valid inference

-Note that $Q_0$ is determined by the choice of $C$.
-In order to obtain a Type I error bounded by $\alpha$ for the sequential test we need to set $Q_0/\gamma=\alpha$.
-Hence, for the sequential test we determine $\mathcal{C}$ so that $\mathbb{P}_0(T_N\in \mathcal{C})=\wt$ and therefore we have the relation $\alpha\gamma=\wt.$ Throughout this article we will use both $\wt$ and $\alpha\gamma$ to denote this quantity.
-The $\gamma$ can take any value in $(0,1)$ and thus it is possible to have some control over Type II errors while gauranteeing that the overall Type I error is $\alpha$.
+Note that $Q_0$ is determined by the choice of $\mathcal{C}$.
+In order to guarantee a Type I error bounded by $\alpha$ for the anytime valid test we need to set $Q_0/\gamma=\alpha$.
+Hence, for the anytime valid test we determine $\mathcal{C}$ so that $P(T_N\in \mathcal{C})=\wt$ and therefore we have the relation $\alpha\gamma=\wt.$ Throughout we will use both $\wt$ and $\alpha\gamma$ to denote this quantity.
+The $\gamma$ can take any value in $(0,1)$ and thus it is possible to have some control over Type II errors while guaranteeing that the overall Type I error is $\alpha$.
 Note that for $\gamma=1$ we recover the fixed maximal sample size test.